M Criminal Defense

 Drug Trafficking

-Federal drug charges involve large-scale distribution, importation, or manufacturing of controlled substances.
-Penalties include mandatory minimum prison time and millions in fines.
+Large-scale distribution, importation, or manufacturing of controlled substances.
+Penalties include mandatory minimum prison time and fines that may reach millions of dollars.
 These cases often involve surveillance, wiretaps, and confidential informants.

 White Collar Crimes

-White collar charges include wire fraud, mail fraud, embezzlement, tax evasion, and insider trading.
-These non-violent but high-impact offenses often result in asset forfeiture, restitution orders, and long prison terms.
+Non-violent but high-impact offenses such as wire fraud, mail fraud, embezzlement, tax evasion, and insider trading.
+Convictions may result in asset forfeiture, restitution orders, and lengthy prison terms.

 Weapons Offenses

-Federal firearms charges often involve illegal possession, transportation, or sale of weapons across state lines.
-Convictions may carry prison terms of five years or more, especially if connected to other crimes.
+Illegal possession, transportation, or sale of firearms across state lines.
+Convictions may result in five or more years in federal prison, especially when linked to other crimes.

 Cybercrimes